 The interior of the suitcase is exactly as expected.
 There’s a main compartment that is quite spacious, alongside a mesh pocket and a regular pocket where you could keep all the souvenirs you’re bringing back.
 Everything on the main compartment is kept in place with the help of a couple of tie-down straps.

 Overall, the suitcase is the best one that Lucas has to offer.
 This doesn’t mean that it’ll last you for decades, but it should last pretty long.
 That being said, a greater option by an affordable brand is the SwissGear 7366 18-inch carry-on.

 |- Material: Polyester|

 If you’re looking for an affordable lightweight carry-on, the Lucas Ultra Light Carry-on is a rock-solid choice.

-In the dimensions, it’s slightly above the 22 x 14 x 9 limit in length.
-That said, from my own experience, nine out of ten times the airlines will let you pass through anyway, as long as the bag doesn’t look too massive (and this one doesn’t.)
+In dimensions, it’s slightly above the 22 x 14 x 9 limit in length.
+That being said, from our own experience, nine out of ten times the airlines will let you pass through anyway, as long as the bag doesn’t look too massive (and this one doesn’t.)

-From the exterior, this carry-on comes with two exterior pockets for documents, four double spinner wheels, a retractable handle, and handles on top and left side.
-And when you open the bag up, you’ll find a roomy main compartment with two inner pockets for organization, and compression straps to keep your belongings in place.
-Not the most advanced setup, but it’s fairly good for a suitcase that’s this affordable.
+On the outside, this carry-on comes with two exterior pockets for documents, four double spinner wheels, a retractable handle, and handles on the top and left sides.
+And when you open the bag up, you’ll find a roomy main compartment with two inner pockets for organization and compression straps to keep your belongings in place.
+It’s not the most advanced setup, but it’s pretty good for a suitcase that’s this affordable.

 Although this bag has an expandable zipper, a few people said that this carry-on tends to tip over when packed full and expanded.
 So essentially, the expandable feature is useful only if you’re willing to hold your bag by the handle to avoid tipping.